37chandler/tm-twitter-api/README.md

 ## Twitter Assignment

-In this assisgnment we're going to pull a handful of fields for all the followers of several Twitter accounts.

-In the code provided by Jordan, he picks two WNBA teams and pulls (some of) the followers screen_names and descriptions.
-This assignment will extend that work.

-Pick at least two Twitter accounts that you'll be comparing.
+Acquiring data is one of the fundamental steps in any analysis and proficiency at APIs and web scraping unlocks rich data sets for future analyses.
+In this assignment you will pull data from the Twitter API.
+Instructions:

+1. Choose two twitter accounts for your pull.
 Those accounts should be on different sides of some sort of divide.
 The divide could be ideological, sports-related, public health-related, age, etc.

-Ideally the accounts will have somewhere between
-100K and 500K followers.
+2. Ideally the accounts will have somewhere between 100K and 500K followers.
 We're picking that range so that the results won't take _too_ long with Twitter's rate limiting.
 If you'd like to pick a few accounts to represent one "side" that have that many followers in aggregate, that's fine.

+3. The file `Pulling Twitter Descriptions.ipynb` holds your starting code for this assignment.

+Note: Storing API keys in repositories is not recommended.
+An example .py file is included in the repo, but the keys are not valid.

 Once you've chosen your accounts, write code that pulls all the followers of the accounts (or set of accounts).